ChongyaSong/YouML/README.md

 ----

 ## TOTURIAL
+Reminder: ARM-based Macs may wait for minutes when starting YouML for the first time (due to the binary translation performed by Rosetta 2), but it only takes seconds to start YouML afterward.

 ### 1. Auto-save
 YouML is able to track and save your most-updated progress automatically, so there is no save button and data will not loss unless YouML is quit forcibly.